davidsemakula/mukutu-safe/README.md

 - Follow end user instructions above but use http://localhost:3000/ as the Safe App URL
 - Install the app and try out some interchain transactions on supported remote chains 🚀

+## License
+This code is released under GPL-3.0